 Professor Catherine Manathunga

-Professor Catherine Manathunga works the College of Arts & Education at VU.
+Professor Catherine Manathunga is an Honorary Professor in College of Arts & Education at VU.
 She is an historian who draws together expertise in historical, sociological and cultural studies research to bring an innovative perspective to educational research, particularly focusing on the higher education sector.

 Catherine has current research projects on doctoral supervision pedagogy, doctoral education and the history of university teaching and learning in Australia and Aotearoa/New Zealand.

 Her book, Intercultural Postgraduate Supervision: Reimagining time, place and knowledge, was published in June 2014 by Routledge.
 Catherine has also co-authored monograph on educational history, A class of its own: a history of Queensland University of Technology; co-edited an oral history monograph, Making a place: an oral history of academic development in Australia; and published in Australian, Irish, American and British journals.

 Her research has been funded by the ARC, ALTC, Ako Aotearoa, Higher Education Research & Development Society of Australasia, Nagoya University Japan and industry partners.
 She has jointly won a number of University of Queensland and Australian national teaching awards for programs that enhance research students’ learning.
 She has acted as an educational consultant to many other universities in Australia and internationally.

 Manathunga, C. (in production Jan 2014).
 Intercultural Postgraduate Supervision: reimaging time, place and knowledge.
 London: Routledge.

 Lee, A.; Manathunga, C. & Kandlbinder, P. (2008) (Eds.).
 Making a place: an oral history of academic development in Australia.
 Sydney: HERDSA.